MVCustom: Multi-View Customized Diffusion via Geometric Latent Rendering and Completion: Details of evaluation

-To evaluate how well the generated images depict the concepts present in the reference images, we measure the perceptual similarity using DreamSim~\citep{dreamsim}.
-Since DreamSim effectively captures semantic content, we compute the similarity between each generated image and all reference images.
-The final score is obtained by averaging the DreamSim values across all concepts and text prompts.
+\paragraph{Reference image fidelity.} To evaluate how well the generated images depict the concepts present in the reference images, we measure the perceptual similarity using DreamSim~\citep{dreamsim}.
+Since DreamSim effectively captures semantic content, using a subset of reference images yields results comparable to using the full set.
+Therefore, for efficiency, we construct the reference set by randomly sampling reference images for each text prompt, matching the number of generated images.
+We then compute DreamSim between each generated image and all sampled reference images, and report the average similarity across all concepts and text prompts.

 \paragraph{Text alignment.} CLIP text-image similarity is computed between each generated image and its corresponding prompt using the CLIP ViT-B/32 model~\citep{clip}.
 We compute the similarity between each generated image and its corresponding text prompt and report the average score as the final result.
 Higher similarity scores indicate better text alignment of the generated images.